This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Planning on taking the family to California for a skiing trip this year?
 If so, you’re in luck.
 Despite being famed for its warm weather and sunny days, California is also home to some of the country’s best ski resorts.

 However, also known for being training grounds for professionals, you’ll find some slopes that are perfect for advanced teens as well as all the adults in the family!
+Whether you’re a novice or an expert, there’s a California ski resort for you.

 Of course, one of the best things about skiing in California with kids is that you’ll be treated to top-notch kid-friendly activities, world-class dining, and convenience (it’s California after all!) throughout your entire trip.
+For the ultimate ski trip, plan on ski-in, ski-out accommodations!

 Let’s take a look at some of the best Californian Ski resorts where kids cannot only enjoy their holidays to the max but gain some skiing skills to boot!